How to Get Kids to Eat More Fruits and Veggies

 Is hiding fruits and/or vegetables in your kid’s food a good strategy to get them to eat more fruits and/or vegetables at mealtimes?

-In my opinion, any opportunity we have to bump up the nutritional value of our kid’s meals is a good opportunity.
+In my opinion, any opportunity we have to bump up the nutritional value of our kid’s meals is a good opportunity, so Kids Good Stuff may just be your new best friend.
+Kids Good Stuff by Nuzest contains greens, fruits, berries, vegetables, pre, and probiotics that are important for growth and development...and most importantly, it's kid approved and tastes good.
 Parents with picky eaters often struggle to get their kids to eat enough fruits and vegetables, so alongside working on strategies to get your kids to try new foods, finding unique ways to include more fruits and vegetables in their meals can help to meet their daily requirements in the interim.
 An example of this could be adding grated cauliflower to rice or grating zucchini and carrot into spaghetti bolognese.
 In these examples, you are adding vegetables into foods that your kids are probably familiar with.
 For many kids, this is a lot less overwhelming than having a new food on their plate on its own.

 Have a particularly fussy eater?
 Read our interview with specialist pediatric dietitian Jessica Gust (MS, RDN) for her top tips for parents with picky eaters.